 This course will be held in the workshop space adjoining the 107 Rooftop Garden in Redfern, Sydney.

 The 107 Rooftop Garden is an inner-city food system full of vertical gardens, intensive veggie beds, aquaponics, beehives, dappled shady nooks and lots of hands-on opportunities to learn and grow good things.
 More about the venue here…

 Booking into this workshop

-You can pay for your course below with your credit card, or if you prefer, contact Trev in our office to arrange payment.
+You can pay for your course now with your credit card, or contact Trev in our office via the form below (scroll down) to arrange payment.

 Please ensure you read our refunds policy prior to booking your course.

 - 9:00 am - 5:00 pm

 Sydney,New South Wales2016Australia

 Contact us using the form below if you have any questions, to arrange an alternative payment method or to be added to the wait list for a sold out event.